neuralinterfaces/commoners/packages/plugins/local-services/README.md

     - `env` - The service's environment variables

 - `port` - The port to use for the service gateway (`number`)
-    - Optional if you have a `PORT` environment variable
+    - Optional if you have a `COMMONERS_SHARE_PORT` environment variable

 ## Example